robokow/hyde/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 title: How to change jekyll theme
 ---

 So you just installed Jekyll and got your blog running through the <a href="https://pages.github.com/">github pages</a>.
 But how can you change the site's layout or theme?
-The general approach is to create a new installation, name that into username.github.io, copy your old posts and images into the new folders, and other custom stuff.
+The general approach is to fork the theme, rename it into username.github.io, copy your old posts, images and other custom content into the new folders.

 <h2>Jekyll themes</h2>
 There is all kinds of nice Jekyll themes, most of them clean, minimal and functional.
 Check for example <a href="http://jekyllthemes.org/">Jekyllthemes.org</a> for a quick overview of some templates.
 And there is even a lot more themes worth checking out and are not listed there.
 Check the long <a href="https://github.com/jekyll/jekyll/wiki/Themes">list of themes</a> on the Jekyll Wiki.